7 Ways to a Better Mammogram

 Annual screening is essential for good breast health.
 Dr. Onalisa Winblad, director of breast imaging, recommends these 7 tips to get your best mammogram.

-- Get your mammogram here.
+- Get your mammogram at The University of Kansas Health System.
 Where you get your mammogram matters.
-We find early breast cancer at double the national standard.
+Our experienced breast radiologists find early-stage breast cancer at a rate that exceeds the national benchmark.

 - Schedule at the same time each year.
-Getting your mammogram on or near the same date annually helps ensure you don't let a year slip by without making an appointment.
+Getting your mammogram on or near the same date annually helps ensure you don't let a year – or 2, or 3 – slip by without making an appointment.

 - Provide previous mammograms from other facilities.
 By comparing the new images with previous ones, the radiologist can detect subtle changes in breast tissue, which ensures the most accurate interpretation.
 You'll also receive your mammogram results more quickly.

 - Shower, yes.
-Deodorant, no. Bathe or shower before your appointment to remove deodorant particles that could be mistaken for early breast cancer.
+Deodorant, no. Bathe or shower before your appointment to remove deodorant and lotion particles, which can cause the breast to have an abnormal appearance on mammograms.
 Don't reapply deodorant until after your mammogram.

 - Alert the technologist to any abnormalities you've noticed.
 Let your mammographer know of any changes or abnormalities you've felt during breast self-exams.